texstudio-org/texstudio/qcodeedit/README.txt

 	* QtCentre dedicated thread in Qt Software section : http://www.qtcentre.org/forum

  >>> Building :
- this copy of QCodeEdit should be automatically build when build TexMakerX
+ this copy of QCodeEdit should be automatically build when you build TeXstudio